tomish0/Nextjs-Shoelace-SlDropdown-Error/README.md

 To replicate the issue:

 1. Clone this repo
-2. Run yarn
+2. Run `cd nextjs-shoelace-sldropdown-error`
-3. Run yarn dev
+3. Run `yarn`
+4. Run `yarn dev`
-4. Open localhost in the browser
+5. Open localhost in the browser

 Thanks!